-Non-Motorized: Includes bicycle and pedestrian projects that address key connectivity in the region.
+Non-Motorized: Includes bicycle and pedestrian improvements that address key connectivity in the region.

-Intelligent Transportation Systems (ITS): Includes technologies to process and communicate traffic information, to optimize operations, provide information to travelers in real-time, and improve the safety, efficiency, and service levels on roadway facilities.
+Intelligent Transportation Systems (ITS): Includes information and communication technologies to share traffic data, optimize system management and operations, provide information to travelers in real-time, and improve safety.

-Integrated Corridor Management (ICM): Addresses congestion along a corridor by making more thorough use of all the available facilities in a corridor, including parallel roadways and transit.
+Integrated Corridor Management (ICM): Addresses congestion and mobility along a corridor by making more thorough use of all the available facilities in a corridor, including parallel roadways and transit.